ShoppinPal/notifier-service/README.md

     Open browser console to see socket messages in action.

-- The notify button on web page simulates a worker finished processing and is sending a notification to our `notification-service`.
+- The notify button on web page simulates: a worker finished processing and is sending a notification to our `notification-service`.
 Look at our server logs in the terminal for infering server activities.
 - This demo is using HTML5 browser notifications, we can swap it out with our own notification UI.</li>
 - Open a new browser tab for opening a new socket connection.</li>